PatrickSVM/Diffusion-Models-for-Brain-Tumor-MRI-Scans/notebooks/GoodToKnow.md

 df -H is disk space
 ls dir | wc -l

+We can unpack a list of args with *!
 **Questions**
 What does a step indicate?
 How many pictures per step?
 How many steps does it take to do one full epoch?
 How many of the images did the model see during training?